DomenicoL/table-versioning/README.md

 ## Installation and Upgrades

-To install or upgrade the solution in your database, please follow the detailed instructions in the [INSTALL_README.md](INSTALL_README.md) file.
+To install or upgrade the solution in your database, please follow the detailed instructions in the [install document](docs/install.md).

 ---